MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 But what if you have some information about the product manager who's assigned to each product, along with the marketing priority, where that data is maintained in an Office Excel spreadsheet?
 Let's say you want to view *Sales Amount* by *Product Manager*.
 It might not be possible to add this local data to the corporate data warehouse, or it might take months at best.

 It might be possible to import that sales data from the data warehouse, instead of using DirectQuery.
 And the sales data could then be combined with the data that you imported from the spreadsheet.
 However, that approach is unreasonable, for the reasons that lead to using DirectQuery in the first place.
 The reasons could include:

 * Some combination of the security rules enforced in the underlying source.
 * The need to be able to view the latest data.
 * The sheer scale of the data.

 Here's where composite models come in.
-Composite models give you the option of connecting to the data warehouse by using DirectQuery, and then also using GetData for additional sources.
-In this case, we establish the DirectQuery connection to the corporate data warehouse, use GetData, choose Excel, and then navigate to the spreadsheet that contains our local data.
-We then import the spreadsheet that contains the *Product Names*, the assigned *Sales Manager*, and the *Priority*.
+Composite models give you the option of connecting to the data warehouse by using DirectQuery and then using GetData for additional sources.
+In this example, we first establish the DirectQuery connection to the corporate data warehouse.
+We use GetData, choose Excel, and then navigate to the spreadsheet that contains our local data.
+Finally, we import the spreadsheet that contains the *Product Names*, the assigned *Sales Manager*, and the *Priority*.

 ![Navigator window](media/desktop-composite-models/composite-models_06.png)

-Now in the **Fields** list, you can see the original *Bike* table from SQL Server and a new **ProductManagers** table, which contains the data that's imported from Excel.
+In the **Fields** list, you can see two tables: the original *Bike* table from SQL Server and a new **ProductManagers** table.
+The new table contains the data that's imported from Excel.

 ![Fields view of tables](media/desktop-composite-models/composite-models_07.png)

-Similarly, looking at the **Relationship** view in Power BI Desktop, we now see an additional table called **ProductManagers**.
+Similarly, in the **Relationship** view in Power BI Desktop, we now see an additional table called **ProductManagers**.

 ![Relationship view of tables](media/desktop-composite-models/composite-models_08.png)

 We now need to relate these tables to the other tables in the model.
-We do so as we always have, by creating a relationship between the **Bike** table (in SQL Server) and the **ProductManagers** table (that is imported).
+As always, we create a relationship between the **Bike** table from SQL Server and the imported **ProductManagers** table.
 That is, the relationship is between *Bike[ProductName]* and *ProductManagers[ProductName]*.
-As discussed earlier in this article, all relationships that go across source must have *many-to-many* cardinality, which is the default, selected cardinality.
+As discussed earlier, all relationships that go across source must have the default *many-to-many* cardinality.

 ![The "Create relationship" window](media/desktop-composite-models/composite-models_09.png)

-Now that we've created this relationship, it's displayed in the **Relationship** view in Power BI Desktop, just as we would expect.
+Now that we've established this relationship, it's displayed in the **Relationship** view in Power BI Desktop, as we would expect.

 ![The new Relationship view](media/desktop-composite-models/composite-models_10.png)

-With the table relationships established, we can now create visuals by using any of the fields in the **Fields** list, seamlessly blending data from multiple sources.
-For example, the following image displays the total *SalesAmount* for each *Product Manager*.
+We can now create visuals by using any of the fields in the **Fields** list.
+This approach seamlessly blends data from multiple sources.
+For example, the total *SalesAmount* for each *Product Manager* is displayed in the following image:

 ![The Fields pane](media/desktop-composite-models/composite-models_11.png)

 The following example displays a common case of a *dimension* table (such as *Product* or *Customer*) that's extended with some extra data imported from somewhere else.
-It's also possible to have tables use DirectQuery to connect to different sources.
+It's also possible to have tables use DirectQuery to connect to various sources.
 To continue with our example, imagine that *Sales Targets* per *Country* and *Period* are stored in a separate departmental database.
-You can use *GetData* to connect to that data as you usually would, as shown in the following image:
+As usual, you can use *GetData* to connect to that data, as shown in the following image:

 ![The Navigator window](media/desktop-composite-models/composite-models_12.png)

-Then, much as we did earlier in this example, we can create relationships between the new table and other tables in the model, and then create visuals that combine their data.
-Let's look again at the **Relationships** view, where we've established new relationships in our extended example scenario.
+As we did earlier, we can now create relationships between the new table and other tables in the model, and then create visuals that combine their data.
+Let's look again at the **Relationships** view, where we've established the new relationships:

 ![The Relationship view with many tables](media/desktop-composite-models/composite-models_13.png)

-As shown in the following image, which is based on the new data and relationships we created, the visual at the lower left shows total *Sales Amount* versus *Target*, with the variance calculation showing the difference, where *Sales Amount* and *Target* are coming from two different SQL Server databases.
+The next image is based on the new data and relationships we created.
+The visual at the lower left shows total *Sales Amount* versus *Target*, and the variance calculation shows the difference.
+The *Sales Amount* and *Target* data come from two different SQL Server databases.

 ![Image showing more data](media/desktop-composite-models/composite-models_14.png)